cloudfuse-io/lambdatization/README.md

 ## :chart_with_upwards_trend: Explore the results

 We want to provide an accurate and interactive representation of our experimental results.
-We believe that this is best achieved through open interactive dasboards.
+We believe that this is best achieved through open interactive dashboards.
 This work is still work in progress, feel free to play with it and give us your feedback!
 - [NYC Taxi Parquet GROUP BY duration of various engines in AWS Lambda][datastudio-engine-duration]
 - [AWS Lambda scale up duration by payload and function size][datastudio-scaling-duration]